 Over to You

-During a time when money is tight, clients care more about value than about brand and gravitas, so the agent playing field wins.
-Your job now is to find creative ways to demonstrate that value to your sphere.
+Your job now is to find creative ways to demonstrate value to your sphere.
+Keep communicating with people, create conversations, be as visible as possible, and stay authentically human.
 We have faith in you.
 We know you can do this.

 What other ways are you recession-proofing your real estate business?
 Let us know in the comments, and let’s keep the conversation going.